-The alarm sounds.
-A long day ahead to enjoy, but also many things to do.
-Do you feel relaxed or overwhelmed by everything you have to do?
-Do you have a plan for your day?
+The alarm goes off.
+A long day ahead to enjoy, but also a million things to do.
+You feel relaxed or worried about all the things you still need to do?

-The truth is that there is a difference when you start your days knowing what you’re going to find.
 But beware!
-Preparing your day in advance doesn’t mean filling the calendar with good intentions, it means deciding what actions you’re going to pay attention to, and anticipating possible needs or obstacles in carrying them out.
-Planning doesn’t answer the question “When am I going to do this?”
-But questions like, “Will I have the time and resources to do this?” and “How am I going to do it?”
+Preparing your day in advance doesn’t mean filling the calendar with good intentions, it means deciding what actions you should pay attention to, and anticipating possible needs or difficulties to carrying them out.